JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_2.md

 Jesus taught the apostles to preach forgiveness of sin through faith in God but without penance or sacrifice.
 They also early learned that Jesus had a profound respect and sympathetic regard for every human being he met, and that nothing ever seemed so important to him as the individual human who chanced to be in his immediate presence.

-Jesus never ceased repeating that faith only was necessary in the business of finding God, adding that, "it will be by the lives you live that others will know that you have been with me and have learned of the realities of the kingdom."
+Jesus never ceased repeating that faith only was necessary in the business of finding God, adding that, “it will be by the lives you live that others will know that you have been with me and have learned of the realities of the kingdom.”

 He told his disciples that the kingdom of God is within you, that you do not have to see alike, feel alike, even think alike in order, spiritually, to be alike.
-"Harmony," he said, "grows from the fact that each of us is identical in origin, nature, and destiny.
+“Harmony,” he said, "grows from the fact that each of us is identical in origin, nature, and destiny.

-"Spirit unity implies two things--first you are possessed of a common motive for soul service--to do the will of the Father--and second, you have a common goal of existence--to find the Father and to become like him."
+“Spirit unity implies two things--first you are possessed of a common motive for soul service--to do the will of the Father--and second, you have a common goal of existence--to find the Father and to become like him.”

 Warning against creeds

 Again and again Jesus warned against the formulation of creeds and the establishment of traditions as a means of guiding believers.
-"Lead men into the kingdom," he said, "and the great and living truths of the kingdom will presently drive out all serious error.
-Your business is to reveal God to the individual as their heavenly Father, to lead men and women to become God-conscious--and to present them to God as his faith children."
+“Lead men into the kingdom,” he said, “and the great and living truths of the kingdom will presently drive out all serious error.
+Your business is to reveal God to the individual as their heavenly Father, to lead men and women to become God-conscious--and to present them to God as his faith children.”

 The only reward to Jesus' followers--in this world, spiritual joy and divine communion; in the next world, eternal life in the progress of divine spirit realities of the Father.